gtalarico/pyairtable/docs/source/api.rst

 can use if you want to compose formulas:

-.. autofunction:: airtable.formulas.EQUAL
+.. autofunction:: pyairtable.formulas.EQUAL
-.. autofunction:: airtable.formulas.FIELD
+.. autofunction:: pyairtable.formulas.FIELD
-.. autofunction:: airtable.formulas.AND
+.. autofunction:: pyairtable.formulas.AND